-Below are a list of some dynamic warm up activities that are helpful before a total body workout.
+Below is a list of some dynamic warm-up activities that are helpful before a total body workout.
 All exercises should be performed for at least 30 seconds each:

 Toe Touch Sweeping or Toe Kicks: Start standing up tall with your feet wide, reach down towards your right foot holding for a few seconds, then slowly sweep across to the left foot, and return to start position.
 Repeat, lowering down to the left foot first.
 Alternatively, kick one leg straight in front as you reach toward you toe, then repeat other side.

 Quad stretch/Heel lift: Stand tall, bend your knee back and grab your foot as you rise up onto your toe.
 Alternate each side.